 The next-largest dams include the 4,000-MW Ywathit, to be built by China’s Datang and Power China, and the 1,365-MW Hatgyi, developed by Power China and EGAT International.

 Saw Tha Poe, an indigenous Karen environmental leader, has emphasized that the governments largely ignore the local populations who best understand the potential impacts of dams.

 “They have their own knowledge of life skills built upon the ecosystem of the rivers.
 The rivers are their schools for survival, and for fishing and river transportation,” he said.
 “If the rivers were closed, and the waterways changed, it would directly impact their ways of life.
 But sadly their views are not included for consideration in the policy drafting process.”

 Saw Tha Poe is now wanted by the Myanmar government for his participation in a recent prayer ceremony to highlight water pollution caused by a military-backed cement plant.

 Though local advocates continue to voice their concerns, there is little transparency around the Salween dam projects, including the Yuam dam and the Thai government’s deal with Chinese corporations.
-Though the names and sizes of the projects sometimes change, most still proceed.
-On Day of Action for Rivers, these local residents spoke out about the dangers of building a string of dams with little understanding of their cross-border impacts.
+Though the names and sizes of the projects sometimes change, most appear set to proceed.
+Despite this, local residents still speak out about the dangers of building a string of dams across the rivers they depend on.